 Espaliered plants are used in today's landscape for both function and beauty.
 In an area where space is limited or where a plant is needed to decorate a large blank wall, the espalier is most helpful.

 There are numerous espalier techniques to employ from the very simple, free flowing natural and informal designs to complicated formal patterns.
-Most informal espaliers do not which already has interesting or unique characteristics.
+Most informal espalier do not require quite as much pruning as more formal designs and can be shaped to enhance the interesting or unique characteristics of the structure.
 Often a stunted or deformed plant is appropriate for an informal espalier.

 Most espalier are trained against a solid wall.
 The plant should be planted 6 to 10 inches away from the wall to allow adequate room for the roots to grow, air circulation and pest control.